 Sheep Sorrel is also known as sour weed and red sorrel (USA)

 Sheep Sorrel has been used as a medicinal herb for centuries.
 It is quoted as a herb of healing in the 16th century novel Don Quixote.
 Pliny and Dioscorides mention sheep sorrel and its contemporary use in the 1st century AD.
-The Native Americans used Sheep Sorrel medicinally according to the traditions of the tribe, for instance the Aleut and Cherokee used it dermatologically for many skin conditions, the Mohegans for gastrointestinal conditions, and the Squaxin as a tuberculosis remedy.
-In the 1920's nurse Renee Caisse observed Chippewa Indians using a concoction including Sheep Sorrel as a cancer cure and based her famous Essiac tea around Sheep Sorrel, Burdock Root, Turkish Rhubarb and Slippery Elm.
+The Native Canadian Ojibway used Sheep Sorrel medicinally according to the traditions of the tribe, for instance the Aleut and Cherokee used it dermatologically for many skin conditions, the Mohegans for gastrointestinal conditions, and the Squaxin as a tuberculosis remedy.
+In the 1920's nurse Renee Caisse1. observed Chippewa Indians using a concoction including Sheep Sorrel as a cancer cure and based her famous Essiac tea around Sheep Sorrel, Burdock Root, Turkish Rhubarb and Slippery Elm.
 The Sheep Sorrel to target the cancer and the others to cleanse the blood.

 Anti cancer - destruction of cells

 Anti Angiogenesis - inhibits the ability of cancers to generate a blood supply